 Reanalysis Datasets at PSD

 PSD maintains a collection of reanalysis datasets for use in climate diagnostics and attribution.
 Reanalysis datasets are created by assimilating ("inputting") climate observations using the same climate model throughout the entire reanalysis period in order to reduce the affects of modeling changes on climate statistics.
 Observations are from many different sources including ships, satellites, ground stations, RAOBS, and radar.
-Currently, PSD makes available these reanalysis datasets to the public in our standard netCDF format.
+Currently, PSD makes available reanalysis datasets to the public in our standard netCDF format.
 For some reanalyses, we don't distribute the data but do allow users to analyze and plot from it.

 NCEP/NCAR Reanalysis I (1948-present)This reanalysis was the first of it's kind for NOAA.
 NCEP used the same climate model that were initialized with a wide variety of weather observations: ships, planes, RAOBS, station data, satellite observations and many more.
 By using the same model, scientists can examine climate/weather statistics and dynamic processes without the complication that model changes can cause.
 The dataset is kept current using near real-time observations.

 NCEP/DOE Reanalysis II (1979-present)NCEP produced a second version of their first reanalysis starting from the beginning of the major satellite era.
 More observations were added, assimilation errors were corrected and a better version of the model was used.